usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 </METASCHEMA>
 ```

 We lifted the `assembly` definition for vendor and the definition of the product name `field` to outside the computer `assembly`.
-Because we have a `root-name` previously defined for the computer `assembly`, Metaschema enabled-tools will work just like before, generating and parsing the same instances with the computer `assembly` as the root, even with multiple top-level elements defined.
+Because we have a `root-name` previously defined for the computer `assembly`, Metaschema-enabled tools will work just as before, generating and parsing the same instances with the computer `assembly` as the root, even with multiple top-level elements defined.
 At the same time, we reduced repeat copy-pasted code, and we can continue to add other requirements from our stakeholders and reuse their definitions across different elements of the model and maintain the original definition once.

 ## Conclusion